Flora and fauna of Madhya Pradesh: Climate

 Madhya Pradesh has a subtropical climate.
-Like most of north India, it has a hot dry summer (April–June) followed by monsoon rains (July–September) and a cool and relatively dry winter.
+Like most of north India, it has a hot, dry summer (April–June) followed by the monsoon rains (July–September), and a cool and relatively dry winter.
 The average rainfall is about 1,370 mm (53.9 in).
 It decreases from east to west.
 The south-eastern districts have the heaviest rainfall, some places receiving as much as 2,150 mm (84.6 in), while the western and north-western districts receive 1,000 mm (39.4 in) or less.

 Tribals and forests

 The tribal population is an integral part of the biodiversity of the forests since ages.
 A large number of ethnic aboriginal tribes are there who live in and around forests in Madhya Pradesh.
 The main tribal groups are: